mostafa/xk6-kafka/README.md

 The k6 binary can be built on various platforms, and each platform has its own set of requirements.
 The following shows how to build k6 binary with this extension on GNU/Linux distributions.

 ### Prerequisites

+To build the source, you should have the latest version of Go installed.
+The latest version should match [k6](https://github.com/grafana/k6#build-from-source) and [xk6](https://github.com/grafana/xk6#requirements).
+I recommend you to have [gvm](https://github.com/moovweb/gvm) installed.

 - [gvm](https://github.com/moovweb/gvm) for easier installation and management of Go versions on your machine
 - [Git](https://git-scm.com/) for cloning the project